Kent State President Beverly Warren to Be Featured During Chautauqua’s Week on “The Forgotten”

 The Holocaust, the legacy of Dr. Martin Luther King Jr. and the impact of digital memory are among the other areas of investigation that week at Chautauqua.
 A list of speakers and events for Week Eight is available at http://chq.org/season/weekly-themes/week-eight-aug-11-18 and will be updated regularly through mid-June when the schedule for the summer is completed.

-In addition to being livestreamed on Facebook Live, President Warren’s talk will be broadcast at noon Aug.
-15 at the City Club of Cleveland.
-Information about reservations at the City Club will be available in March.
+In addition to being livestreamed on Facebook Live, President Warren’s talk will be shared by the City Club of Cleveland.

 Visit http://chq.org for Chautauqua ticket and overnight accommodation information.
 Long-term tickets (stays of three or more nights) are on sale now.
 Day pass tickets are available starting April 10.